-Commissions, net of commission expenses (internal and external), arise primarily from transaction-based service offerings of our brokerage segment and purchases and sales of uranium in our exchange listed products segment.
+Commissions, net of commission expenses (internal and external), arise from purchases and sales of critical materials in our exchange listed products segment and transaction-based service offerings by our broker-dealer.

-Net compensation
+Net compensation & net compensation ratio

-Net compensation excludes commission expenses paid to employees, other direct payouts to employees, carried interest and performance fee payouts to employees, which are all presented net of their related revenues in the MD&A, and severance and new hire accruals which are non-recurring.
+Net compensation excludes commission expenses paid to employees, other direct payouts to employees, carried interest and performance fee payouts to employees, which are all presented net of their related revenues in the Corporations MD&A, and severance, new hire accruals and other which are non-recurring.
+Net compensation ratio is calculated as net compensation divided by net revenues (see above for net revenue calculation).